-Many people think I have the best job in the world, yet I dread telling the truth when people ask me what I do for a living.
+As someone who makes a living from travel blogging I guess I can call myself a professional travel blogger!
+While many people think I have the best job in the world, I dread telling the truth when people ask me what I do for a living!

 Why?
-Most people think that that being a travel writer and blogger is some kind of easy and glamorous dream lifestyle and my attempts to explain the reality are normally just met with stares of disbelief.
+Well, most people think that that being a travel writer and blogger is some kind of easy and glamorous dream lifestyle and my attempts to explain what it’s actually like being a professional travel blogger are normally just met with stares of disbelief.

-And I don’t blame you, the internet is awash with blog posts about ‘how to get paid to travel the world by becoming a travel blogger‘ that sell it as the ultimate dream, jetset lifestyle where anyone can get paid to travel the world with little more effort than occasionally taking some selfies and dashing off a quick blog post while sitting by the pool of a luxury hotel.
+I don’t blame you for thinking this way, the internet is awash with blog posts about ‘how to get paid to travel the world by becoming a travel blogger‘ that sell it as the ultimate dream, jetset lifestyle where anyone can get paid to travel the world with little more effort than occasionally taking some selfies and dashing off a quick blog post while sitting by the pool of a luxury hotel.